Guide to Rug Size Selection

 Rug Under the Bed:

-The rug should extend around the sides and foot of the bed.
+The rug should extend beyond the sides and foot of the bed.

 Full Room Coverage:

-For a luxurious feel, choose a room-sized rug that goes under the entire bed and nightstands.
+For a more luxurious feel, a room-sized rug placed under the entire bed and nightstands creates a unified look.

 Hallways & Entryways